Pchrome/Assignment1/README.md

 ***

 Deployment To Cloud:
+Using Vercel
-Using Vercel Free Tier services to host the project on the cloud Deployment can be done through the vercel user interface
+Deployment can be done through the vercel user interface
 1. Log in to your Vercel account.
 2. Click on the "Import Project" button.
 3. Follow the prompts to import your project from Git or by uploading your project files.
 4. Configure deployment settings (like environment variables etc.).
 5. Click on the "Deploy" button to deploy your project.

+Using fly.io
+Deployment can be done through the vercel user interface
+1. git clone
+2. cd to project root directory
+3. fly launch --now
 ***

 Notes: